justjazz903/TFTCompEnumerator/README.md

 ## Data Representation

-To custom your own grading strategies, you need to know how the data are represented.
+To custom your own grading strategies, you need to know how the data is represented.

 ### Champions and Traits